 The combination of layered coding with multiple description coding has received relatively limited attention to date.
 In [7] the video is coded into multiple descriptions using the priority encoding transmission technique which combines layered video source coding with unequal erasure protection.
 The individual descriptors are then further split into multiple layers using special unequal erasure protection and overlapping techniques.
 In contrast, in our approach, the video is directly split into multiple descriptors, which are then individually coded with standard layered coding techniques.
-In [8] the video is encoded into one base layer and two enhancement layers.
+In [8], MDC and fine grain scalable coding are combined whereby the encoder creates enhancement layers with respect to the combination of received base layers.
+The transmission of the encoded layers is then scheduled using a graph-based approach.
+Our scheme differs with respect to the scheduling algorithm, where we employ a simple persistent transmission scheme, and the encoding approach, where we do not encode enhancement layers with respect to the received base layers, but the base layers only.
+We also note that in [8], base layer descriptors are derived by splitting the encoded base layer information into descriptions, while our approach uses standard layered coding on a previously split source video.
+In [9] the video is encoded into one base layer and two enhancement layers.
 The enhancement layers require the base layer for decoding, but are multiple descriptions of the original enhancement layer.
 As a consequence there is no hierarchy among the enhancement layers as in standard layered encoding where the higher enhancement layers require all the lower enhancement layers for decoding.
-Our approach fundamentally differs from [8] in that our coding strategy creates two base layers, each with one enhancement layer.
+Our approach fundamentally differs from [9] in that our coding strategy creates two base layers, each with one enhancement layer.
 The distinct advantage of our approach is that it enables path diversity in ad hoc networks in conjunction with multiple description coding for the base layers, e.g., for video services to clients with low display capabilities.

-In the wavelet domain, research for combining scalable coding with multiple descriptors has attracted recent research interest, see, e.g., [9] and the references therein.
+In the wavelet domain, research for combining scalable coding with multiple descriptors has attracted recent research interest, see, e.g., [10] and the references therein.
 The layering approaches in these previous research efforts are aimed at adaptation of the descriptors to varying channel conditions during transmission.
-Our approach is different as we consider fixed encodings with predetermined resolutions in the DCT domain, which are suitable for integration into content delivery networks, as shown in [10].
+Our approach is different as we consider fixed encodings with predetermined resolutions in the DCT domain, which are suitable for integration into content delivery networks, as shown in [11].

-The combination of MDC video coding with streaming over multiple paths was studied in [2] and more recently in [11] for ad hoc wireless networks.
-The state-based approach in [12] was evaluated for this scenario in [13].
+The combination of MDC video coding with streaming over multiple paths was studied in [2] and more recently in [12] for ad hoc wireless networks.
+The state-based approach in [13] was evaluated for this scenario in [14].
+A transmission scheme with channel feedback and channel probing was evaluated in [15] for path diversity.
 Path diversity is one method of decreasing the probability of simultaneous transmission errors in multiple descriptors and allows additionally to reduce the video traffic load on individual links or hops in the wireless network.
-The selection of such paths was studied in, e.g., [14].
+The selection of such paths was studied in, e.g., [16].